I Don't Want To: Critical reception

 Stephen Thomas Erlewine of AllMusic praised R. Kelly's composition, noting that he "demonstrate[s] why [he is] considered [one] of the top songwriters in '90s R&B and soul."
-Larry Flick of Billboard praised its groove, which according to him, "is masterfully woven by R. Kelly," adding: "He smartly keeps the musical melodrama to a minimum, opting instead for a smooth and subtle jeep-soul setting that leaves plenty of room for La B to flex her rich vocal range.
+Larry Flick of Billboard magazine praised its groove, which according to him, "is masterfully woven by R. Kelly," adding: "He smartly keeps the musical melodrama to a minimum, opting instead for a smooth and subtle jeep-soul setting that leaves plenty of room for La B to flex her rich vocal range.
 A reviewer from Music Week rated the song three out of five, complimenting it as "another surefire hit ballad" from the Secrets album.
 The magazine's Alan Jones described it as "another stately ballad performed with grace and style.
 Braxton is A Real Singer, but prefers to take the most direct route between two notes, unlike many of her ability.
 Another monster hit."
 David Fricke of Rolling Stone also praised Kelly, noting that "the unruffled tenor of the music, however, puts the focus squarely on Braxton, and she's up to it."
 He described the song as "a quiet groan of loss and abstinence."
 Ian Hyland from Sunday Mirror gave it eight out of ten, commenting, "Another aching soul-searcher from the most beautiful woman in America.
-It should be almost as successful as "Un-Break My Heart" but it's a bit too slow for a dance remix.
+It should be almost as successful as 'Un-Break My Heart' but it's a bit too slow for a dance remix.
 Not that anyone cares about the song anyway - we just want to see her in that video."
 David Sinclair from The Times declared it as a "plush power ballad" from the soul diva, and "a guaranteed smash."
-Richard Harrington from The Washington Post wrote, "With a slow, deliberate pulse and anguished mood reminiscent of "Breathe Again", it stirs the ashes of emotional burnout for someone who is taking separation as hard as it can be taken."
+Richard Harrington from The Washington Post wrote, "With a slow, deliberate pulse and anguished mood reminiscent of 'Breathe Again', it stirs the ashes of emotional burnout for someone who is taking separation as hard as it can be taken."